Fatal shooting near north Phoenix business under investigation

 Phoenix police were called to a shooting just before 11:15 p.m. at a business near 19th Avenue and Deer Valley Road.

-When officers arrived at the scene, they found a man with a gunshot wound.
+When officers arrived at the scene, they found 42-year-old David Phillips with a gunshot wound.

-The victim was taken to an area hospital by the department where he later died from his injuries.

 Later that night, officers received information that three people called and reported they were involved in the shooting, officials said.